 Final Research Conference:

-At the conclusion of the program, students will join in a joint research conference with REU students from other programs in Connecticut.
+At the conclusion of the program, students will present their research in a public talk open to all.

 Tips on who and how to ask for a recommendation letter